zwz7712/retinal-image-registration/README.md

 <br>SURF-PIIFD-RPM: https://github.com/gwang-cv/SURF-PIIFD-RPM
 <br>GDP-ICP: http://www.vision.cs.rpi.edu/gdbicp/exec/
 <br>The Harris-PIIFD code is given by the author of "Partial Intensity Invariant Feature Descriptor for ultimodal Retinal Image Registration" You can contact them for it.
-<br><br>The UR-SIFT code is programed by myself ，related to the papers:
+<br>The UR-SIFT code is programed by myself ，related to the papers:
 <br>l.
 "Uniform Robust Scale-Invariant Feature Matching for Optical Remote Sensing Images"
 <br>[DOI: 10.1109/TGRS.2011.2144607](https://ieeexplore.ieee.org/document/5782957 "")
 <br>2. "n efficient approach for robust multimodal retinal image registration based on UR-SIFT features and PIIFD descriptors"